glasnt/talks/2017_08_PyConAU/slides.md

 PR - defaults to parent, accidently attempt to merge upstream

-Issues - CORRECTION - issues are disabled by default, but can be enabled.
+Issues - CORRECTION - issues are disabled by default on forks, but can be enabled.

 Commits - you can work your butt off and your green graph doesn't fill up